Amit-Tomar/bioimage-analysis/docs/Histopathology/tools.md

 It can be used to keep a track of various ROIs we are interested in and then run measurement operation on them as required. **Press T key to add the ROI ti ROI manager**

+## Image Operations

+Various image operations we can perform in Fiji can be divided as follows :

+1. **Filteration**

+We apply an algorithm which filters the intensity values of selected pixels in the image.

 ### Further reading / References

 1. [Lecture 2-10](https://www.youtube.com/watch?v=Akedfyp5AxY&list=PL5ESQNfM5lc7SAMstEu082ivW4BDMvd0U&index=2)